 | Housing | "Buy early, property always appreciates." | Housing in major cities is now 8–10x average income, up from 3–4x in the 1990s. |

-Traditional financial content frames money management as a matter of discipline: cut spending, save more, avoid debt.
-But in a system built on fast consumption, that approach creates one outcome — financial burnout.
-Millennials don’t need more discipline—they need better financial engineering.
+Traditional financial content often frames money management as a matter of discipline: cut spending, save more, avoid debt.
+But in a system built on fast consumption, that approach frequently leads to one outcome—financial burnout.
+Millennials don't necessarily need more discipline; they need better financial engineering.

 Here’s the mindset transition modern millennials are making: